facebook/react-native/docs/IntegrationWithExistingApps.md

 <block class="swift" />

-> If you get a warning such as "*The `swift-2048 [Debug]` target overrides the `FRAMEWORK_SEARCH_PATHS` build setting defined in `Pods/Target Support Files/Pods-swift-2048/Pods-swift-2048.debug.xcconfig`.
-This can lead to problems with the CocoaPods installation*", then make sure the `Framework Search Paths` in `Build Settings` for both `Debug` and `Release` only contain `$(inherited)`.

 <block class="objc swift" />

 ## Code Integration

 Now that we have a package foundation, we will actually modify the native application to integrate React Native into the application.
-For our 2048 app, we will add a "High Score" screen in React Native.
+We will create a view that displays Hello World on screen.
 ### The React Native component

-The first bit of code we will write is the actual React Native code for the new "High Score" screen that will be integrated into our application.
+The first bit of code we will write is the actual React Native code for the HelloWorld that will be displayed.

 #### Create a `index.ios.js` file